 Personal profile

-Her research – which takes the form of both performance and writing – tends to focus on sex-gender and bodies, with a specific interest in live art and stand up comedy by Jewish women.
+Roberta's research – which takes the form of both performance and writing – tends to focus on sex-gender and bodies, with a specific interest in live art and stand up comedy by Jewish women.
 She was the elected Chair of the Theatre & Performance Research Association (TaPRA) between 2018 and 2022, and is the author or editor of six books.
-Roberta is currently completing The Routledge Companion to Bodies in Performance (co-edited with Victor Ladron de Guevara and Hershini Bhana Young).
+She is currently completing The Routledge Companion to Bodies in Performance (co-edited with Victor Ladron de Guevara and Hershini Bhana Young).

 Championing and celebrating embodied knowledge at all stages of a research career, Roberta has written and spoken about and led workshops across the UK, in Canada and in Europe on practice-research methodologies.
 She was the founding co-Director of the AHRC-funded 3D3 Centre for Doctoral Training (a partnership between the Universities of Plymouth, Falmouth and West of England Bristol), which supported only practice-led research projects in digital art, design, culture and performance.
 Having supervised over 25 postgraduate research projects to successful completion, most of which were located at the disciplinary boundaries of performance, Roberta now supervises two PhD candidates at Royal Holloway.